Please review all applicable camp policies with your child before attending camp.

 Telephone & Communication

-There will be no phone calls for campers allowed during the week.
 Parents may send letters to their camper.
-Please make sure all letters are postmarked by Tuesday or before of their camp week, and clearly print your child's name and camp name (i.e. "Middle School Camp 2") on the envelope.
+Please make sure all letters are postmarked by Monday or before of their camp week, and clearly print your child's name and camp name (i.e. "Middle School Camp 2") on the envelope.
 If letters are received after camp session is over, there is no guarantee they will be forwarded to the home address.
 Send mail to the following address:

 Camp Name (ie Elementary Camp 2)